Retouching The Archive: Gender and Class in Early Photography in Scotland

 Biography

-Caroline Douglas is an artist working with photography and moving image.
-Her PhD by Project looks at the gendering of photography since its invention.
-Driven by the archival, haptic and optic, she focusses on the role of women in early Scottish photography and proto-photgraphy.
+Caroline is an artist and historian of early photography.
+She recently completed her PhD by practice at the Royal College of Art London (2024), where she has been researching the role of gender and class in early photography in Scotland.
+In her practice she moves across photography, writing and creative archival research to work cross-historically, re-touching the archive, to recover and repair marginalised histories.
+This practice-led project was supported with an AHRC-techne Scholarship.
 This work incorporates a range of photographic collections and archives, including; the Victoria & Albert Museum, the Scottish National Portrait Gallery, the University of Glasgow, and the University of St Andrews.

 Degrees